Lakers–Clippers rivalry: 2019–present: Potential playoff meeting

 During the offseason, Clippers free agent Montrezl Harrell, who was the reigning NBA Sixth Man of the Year, signed a two-year contract for the mid-level exception to join the Lakers.
 The Clippers replaced Rivers as head coach with his assistant Lue.
 Despite losing Leonard in the playoffs after a partial tear of the anterior cruciate ligament in his right knee, they advanced to the Western Conference Finals for the first time in franchise history.
 However, they ultimately lost their first Western Conference Finals series 4–2 to the Phoenix Suns, who coincidentally also beat the Lakers 4–2 in the first round in their first playoff appearance since 2010.
 In 2021–22, the Lakers added Russell Westbrook to team with James and Davis, and were again favorites to win the West, while the Clippers expected Leonard to be out for most of the season after knee surgery.
 The Clippers swept the season series with the Lakers and extended their winning streak in the rivalry to seven.
 They were 32–7 against the Lakers since 2012–13.
 After being bought out by the Utah Jazz, Russell Westbrook signed with the Clippers.

 In the teams' first meeting of the 2023–24 NBA season, the Lakers exacted their revenge against the Clippers, winning 130–125 in overtime.
 The win ended the Lakers' 11-game losing streak over the Clippers, and was highlighted by LeBron James' 35-point performance, surpassing Karl Malone for the most 30-point games since turning 35.
 On February 28, 2024, the Lakers won 116–112 against the Clippers in their last regular season meeting as co-tenants of Crypto.com Arena.
 LeBron James helped rally the Lakers back from a 21-point deficit by scoring 19 points all by himself during the fourth quarter.

+Both teams faced off in the 2025 NBA Cup under West Group B. The Lakers defeated the Clippers 135–118 at home in the group stage game on November 25, clinching the group and in turn a spot in the knockout stage.
+With the win, the Lakers extended their winning streak to five, while this marked the Clippers' 11th loss in their recent 13 games.